Eddie98Lopez/messaging/README.md

 ## Folders System
 in source there is :

-1. Components
+### 1. Components

-    1a.
-Route Components
+#### Route Components
+    - This folder houses all the main top level components that parallel their app functionality
-    1b.
-Styled Components
+#### Styled Components
+    - This folder houses styled components and styled wrappers for components and their child components
-    1c. {...
+#### {...
 All other components}

-2. Design Assets
+### 2. Design Assets
+    - The design assets folder houses all svg and png icons used in the UI.

-3. Utils
+### #3.
+Utils
     a.
 Context
     b.
 Schemas
     c. {...all other helper functions}

 #### Components
-Route Components - This folder houses all the main top level components that parallel their app functionality Styled Components - This folder houses styled components and styled wrappers for components and their child components
+Route Components -
+Styled Components

 #### Design Assets
-The design assets folder houses all svg and png icons used in the UI.

 #### Utils
 Context - Houses the store provider, reducer, and custom hook to use the store values